23014256/19AI550_new/Ex.No.6_JumpinginUnity.md

 ### Result:
-Thus the simple jumping behavior was implemented successfully.
+Thus the simple pursue and evade behavior was implemented successfully.